Amelia1108/Amelia1108.github.io/_pages/about.md

 ---

-I'm now a master student from the University of Queensland and major in Electrical Engineering.Recently, I'm interested in AI and learn about fastai.
+I'm now a master student from the University of Queensland and major in Electrical Engineering.
+Recently, I'm interested in AI and learn about fastai.So in my blog, there will be some posts about it.

 Here is my CV:[Jiayi-Guo's CV](../assets/CV.pdf)